Blog · Paris · Visiting Paris During the Summer Olympics: What You Need To Know for Your Tour

 If you want to visit the Notre Dame cathedral, you’ll need a QR code.
 While the interior isn’t open due to the tragic fire in 2019, there is a viewing platform and a lot to see outside.

 You can read more about QR codes needed for Paris attractions during the Olympics below, but we’ve also sent detailed instructions to guests on how to get these.
-Registering for your QR code is urgent since it can take more than 15 days to process.
+Registering for your QR code is urgent since it can up to 14 days to process.

 Our Notre Dame Outdoor Walking Tour will be closed on some days due to the Olympics.
 We’ll keep our calendar of availability updated on the tour page.
 You can check availability anytime by clicking the “Check Availability” button.